5 Ways the Shipping Containers have Changed the World

-Shanghai having the largest container port on the planet, handles more than 31 million units per year.
+Shanghai has the largest container port on the planet, handles more than 31 million units per year.

-Prior to the container, the volume of cargo that could be transported via ocean-trade was miniscule.
+Prior to the container, the volume of cargo that could be transported via ocean-trade was minuscule.
 Today, more than 90 percent of cargo is transported via ship.

 - Global cost savings

-In the 50’s, the average costs of cargo loading was $5.86 per tonne.
+In the ’50s, the average costs of cargo loading were $5.86 per tonne.
 Avoidable influences such as damage, theft and material loss accounted for 75% of this cost.